cpardue/cpardue.github.io/_posts/2020-12-01-Mazda-Car-Hacking-Part-1.md

  - Research
 ---

 My Kia Soul was recently totaled out.
 I got a loan and picked a car.
 The car: 2016.5 Mazda CX-5.
 After purchasing said car from Carvana, I decided to look into its features.
 Naturally, my google-fu steered me to some links about Mazda Infotainment hacking.
-Most notably: [This video of a guy popping a shell with a backdoor][1] and [this repo of a developed set of tweaks exploiting a known JCI vulnerability][2].
+Most notably: [This video][1] of a guy popping a shell with a backdoor and [this repo][2] of a developed set of tweaks exploiting a known JCI vulnerability.
  <br>
  <br>
 ## Summary: